atlas-lion91/IAM_Policies_CSV_Script/README.md

 # IAM_Policies_CSV_Script

-Using IAM boto3.clientLinks to an external site., create a function that iterates through a dictionary of IAM policies to create a CSV file with a row for each policy with the columns 'Policy Name', 'PolicyId', and 'Arn'.
+Using IAM boto3.client, create a function that iterates through a dictionary of IAM policies to create a CSV file with a row for each policy with the columns 'Policy Name', 'PolicyId', and 'Arn'.